 Both Russia and China maintain psychological warfare agencies whose entire purpose is to “manipulate the enemy’s cognition”.
 Their aim is to disintegrate our collective ability to process reality, both at the level of high politics, military decision making and mass consciousness.
 On all readings of the past six weeks, Trump has aided and abetted that.

 He has forced allies into silence over gross breaches of international legal principle.
-Not a single Nato government has been prepared to characterise his threat to wipe out Iranian civilisation as criminal.
-Just as no Nato country publicly contradicted his claim to have destroyed the Iranian nuclear programme last year.
+Not a single NATO government has been prepared to characterise his threat to wipe out Iranian civilisation as criminal.
+No NATO country publicly contradicted his claim to have destroyed the Iranian nuclear programme last year.

 We need to recognise what this self-imposed dumb-show is doing to our politics.
 Democracies whose politicians cannot speak plainly about the wrongdoing, stupidity, folly and cruelty of their allies degrade themselves and undermine their own security.

-For, as the Nato chief scientist Steen Søndergaard wrote in a landmark report last December, the West is locked in a battle for “cognitive superiority” with the CRINKs and the Axis of Resistance.
+For, as the NATO chief scientist Steen Søndergaard wrote in a landmark report last December, the West is locked in a battle for “cognitive superiority”.
 The adversary is trying to disorient the state, destabilise and polarise society, and reduce individuals to a state of helplessness and confusion.

 Politicians who cannot narrate cannot govern effectively.
-So to see Nato boss Mark Rutte, and Keir Starmer here, repeatedly avoid characterising either the outcome of the conflict or the criminals statements of Trump himself is not sustainable.
+So to see NATO’s boss Mark Rutte, and Keir Starmer here, repeatedly avoid criticizing either the outcome of the conflict or the criminal statements of Trump himself is not sustainable.

-There is only one strong argument coming out of accounts of how America made the decision for war – and it was put by Pete Hegseth: since we will have to “take care of the Iranians eventually, we might as well do it now”.
+There is only one strong argument coming out of accounts of how America made the decision for war – and it was put by Pete Hegseth, who said: since we will have to “take care of the Iranians eventually, we might as well do it now”.

 If we take Hegseth’s argument to its logical conclusion, the geostrategic issue becomes clear: Iran could attack Israel, stage provocations in Lebanon and the Red Sea, and build a stockpile of up to 20,000 missiles because its ultimate sponsor, China, refuses to restrain the regime.

-America’s hawks and isolationists, who’ve been lecturing Europeans about how they’re quitting Europe and the Middle East to focus on the Chinese threat, just got taught a lesson in the global character of the challenge: if global shipping companies are now forced to pay Tehran for passage through the Strait, it won’t matter whether they pay in dollars or Chinese RMB, the power shift will be palpable.
+America’s hawks and isolationists, who’ve been lecturing Europeans about how they’re quitting Europe and the Middle East to focus on the Chinese threat, just got taught a lesson in the global character of the challenge.
+What’s more, if international shipping companies are now forced to pay Tehran for passage through the Strait, it won’t matter whether they pay in dollars or renminbi.
+The power shift away from the US will be palpable.

-Whether the ceasefire holds or fails, the UK government must take radical actions to mitigate the impact of a prolonged oil price and supply shock here.
-We must rapidly rearm – using the lessons emerging from the Gulf alongside Ukraine to sacrifice stuff that no longer looks necessary, for stuff that is now mandatory: cheap missile defence, autonomous minesweepers and above all satellites – because satellites give you the ability to do everything from targeting an enemy to letting opposition movements communicate.
+Whether the ceasefire holds or fails, the UK government must take action to mitigate the impact of a prolonged oil price and supply shock in Britain.
+We must rapidly rearm – using the lessons emerging from both the Gulf and Ukraine to replace stuff that no longer looks necessary with stuff that is now mandatory: cheap missile defence, autonomous minesweepers and above all satellites.
+Because satellites give you the ability to do everything from targeting an enemy to letting opposition movements communicate.
 Right now there are 763 UK owned objects in space, but only five military satellites, each of which was launched by a foreign country.

 Keir Starmer was right to keep Britain out of the war.
-But he cannot keep Britain out of its chaotic denouement.
+But he cannot keep us out of its chaotic denouement and aftermath.
 Reopening the Strait by force is off the agenda – not just because of the military difficulty but because Russia and China seized the first opportunity to veto a UN resolution that could have justified that task.

 Finally, to state the obvious, we must wean ourselves off fossil fuels fast.
 I am not averse, in the coming months, to a temporary switch-on of any gas and oil that can be quickly pumped out of the North Sea.
 But that cannot be the substitute for a strategic move to wind, solar and nuclear power.